 Does an Ovarian Cyst Affect Pregnancy?

-Ovarian cysts such as these are just as benign as those that develop otherwise, but they can complicate matters if they continue to become bigger over the course of the pregnancy.
+Ovarian cysts such as these are just as benign, but they can complicate matters if they continue to become bigger over the course of the pregnancy.

-With ovarian cyst or not, every childbearing woman must remain under the constant care of an ob-gyn.
+With or without an ovarian cyst, every childbearing woman must remain under the constant care of an ob-gyn.
 This kind of expert supervision just becomes more pertinent when you have a mass growing on your ovaries.